shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Voice lines in certain cutscenes are not randomized.
 [*]Certain items/NPCs required for progression are hard coded to not be randomized to avoid messing with the game scripting, such as Patricia Varma's wrench and the lift technopath.
 [*]Certain station connections are left as-is to prevent soft lock situations.
+[*]Some music tracks may not be randomized with the "Randomize music" option.
+[*]The randomized player model will not be visible until after leaving the neuromod division.
 [/list]

 Sidequest related issues: